Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Results

-We also make some general assumptions which are included in each of the three backgrounds: assuming fixed distances to the EMRI systems based on the redshift and our chosen cosmology, as well as assuming a median amount of MBHs at each redshift and given mass value.
+We also make some general assumptions which are included in each of the four backgrounds: assuming fixed distances to the EMRI systems based on the redshift and our chosen cosmology, a fixed plunge to EMRI formation rate set to $N_p = 10$ (comparable to M1-M6 and M9-M10 from Babak et al. (2017) \cite{babak_science_2017}, as well as assuming a median amount of MBHs at each redshift and given mass value.
 This means that we are omitting the uncertainty in the MBH counts.